micaelaneus/strength-as-ccoty/01-part-i-tarot.md

 # PART I: Tarot

-* put this transition at the end of the preceding section: now that we've got a handle on our methodology and closed out our Chariot year, we're ready to move into strength year.
-We'll take a deep dive into the symbols and themes of the archetype as depicted on the card in the next section, and then move into how to activate these ideas with ritual and astrology in the later sections.

-## INTRO

-I don't want ^^ that header, it's there so Markdown stops barking at me.

-* a little more intro material which might include these ideas:

-Strength expresses itself candidly, never dimming the flame of its desire or hiding its vulnerability, and thus approaches invincibility.
+First and foremost, the Strength card encourages us to draw on courage and compassion to navigate challenges with conviction.
+This card encourages us to confront our fears, embrace challenges, and cultivate resilience on the journey toward self-discovery.
+As our Collective Card of the Year, it promises a period of tremendous growth and expansive possibilities that flourish even amidst obstacles.

+The Major Arcana lays out a sequence of metaphorical rites of passage that begin with a novice (Key 0 - The Fool) setting out on the road and ends when they attain a sort of mystical integration with the cosmos (Key 21 - The World).
+Strength comes in the first half of this journey where we acquire psychological tools needed to navigate society and achieve self-actualization in the second half.

+Strength teaches us how to balance the raw power of our will as developed in the Seventh (The Chariot) with a more mature understanding of what strength really means: resiliance, emotional self-regulation, and the ability to meet others where they are.
+Cultivating these "soft skills" in this Eighth Key prepares us to pass The Hermit’s more esoteric tests in the Ninth.

 We cover the astrological correspondences in greater detail in Astrology.
 Plants, minerals, and other associations with Strength are found in Ritual Strategies.
-Let's start by looking at the symbols found on the tarot card itself as well as its place in the narrative arc of the Major Arcana, called The Fool's Journey.
+For now, let's look at the symbols found on the tarot card itself and explore their meaning.

-* place in the narrative arc

-The Major Arcana lays out a sequence of metaphorical rites of passage that begin with a novice (Key 0 - The Fool) setting out on the road and ends when they attain a sort of mystical integration with the cosmos (Key 21 - The World).

-The Eighth Key directs our energy toward balancing the raw power of our will with an enlightened attitude of acceptance.
-This key follows The Chariot, when we learn to make our way through the world, and prepares us to pass The Hermit’s more esoteric tests.

 ![08strength](https://github.com/micaelaneus/strength-as-ccoty/assets/5696026/0736cce7-15cc-4979-abd4-ab57fcadd694)